operator-framework/olm-docs/content/en/docs/Overview/_index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-    This page introduces you to OLM and why we use it
+    This page introduces you to OLM and what you can achieve with it
 ---

-## What is it?
+## What is OLM?

-Operator Lifecycle Manager (OLM) helps users install, update, and manage the lifecycle of all Operators and their associated services running across their clusters.
-It is part of the Operator Framework, an open source toolkit designed to manage Kubernetes native applications (Operators) in an effective, automated, and scalable way.
+[Operator Lifecycle Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager) is a component of the [Operator Framework](https://github.com/operator-framework), an open source toolkit to manage Kubernetes native applications, called Operators, in an effective, automated, and scalable way.
+OLM extends Kubernetes to provide a declarative way to install, manage, and upgrade Operators and their dependencies in a cluster.

-The OLM runs by default in OpenShift Container Platform 4.3, which aids cluster administrators in installing, upgrading, and granting access to Operators running on their cluster.
-The OpenShift Container Platform web console provides management screens for cluster administrators to install Operators, as well as grant specific projects access to use the catalog of Operators available on the cluster.

-For developers, a self-service experience allows provisioning and configuring instances of databases, monitoring, and big data services without having to be subject matter experts, because the Operator has that knowledge baked into it.
+Read more in the [introduction blog post](https://operatorhub.io/what-is-an-operator).

-## Why would i use OLM?
+## Why do I want OLM?

 ### Over-the-Air Updates and Catalogs
 Kubernetes clusters are being kept up to date using elaborate update mechanisms today, more often automatically and in the background.
 Operators, being cluster extensions, should follow that.
 OLM has a concept of catalogs from which Operators are available to install and being kept up to date.
 In this model OLM allows maintainers granular authoring of the update path and gives commercial vendors a flexible publishing mechanism using channels.